cocode/TrekBASIC/documentation/task_list.md

 ## Get rid of asserts
 These are fine when developing, but they should now all be exceptions that we handle properly.
+What about cases like put_symbol, where the arguments should have been validated way up the call stack, and the assert is a last minute check?

 ## Ambiguity
 what does the following mean?